eikehmueller/ma32070/lectures/Notes.md

 local_matrix = np.asarray([1.3, 2.4, 4.5, 6.1])
 A.setValues(rows, cols, local_matrix)
 ```
-Blocks do not have to be contiguous but they have to have a tensor-product index structure defined by `rows x cols`.
+Blocks do not have to be contiguous but they have to have a tensor-product index structure defined by `rows` $\otimes$ `cols`.
 We could, for example, to set the 6 non-zero values highlighted in red here:
 $$
 \begin{pmatrix}
 1.3 & 2.4 & \textcolor{lightgray}{0} & 8.7 & \textcolor{lightgray}{0} \\